epigraphy-info/epigraphy-info/meeting_pages/workshop_7_posters.md

-Tamrazyan Hamest: Digitization of the inscriptions on the monuments of Armenian cultural heritage in Nagorno-Karabakh region Amanda Rampichini: Digital epigraphy doctoral project Elena Duce Pastor: Digital epigraphy and social media for master students: the example of Linear B tablets Christopher B. Zeichmann (online) Jewish military epigraphic evidence Chiara Cenati: Behind the scenes of the MAPPOLA Database Tom Gheldof et al.: An innovative approach in the study of ancient written artefacts: the ENCODE Project Francesca Murano & Achille Felicetti, EpiDoc to CIDOC CRM alignment.
-Towards a semantic integration of epigraphic information Pietro Ortimini, Greek Metrical Inscriptions from the Imperial Age (1st-3rd century AD): a Website Proposal.
+Tamrazyan Hamest: Digitization of the inscriptions on the monuments of Armenian cultural heritage in Nagorno-Karabakh region Amanda Rampichini: Digital epigraphy doctoral project Elena Duce Pastor: Digital epigraphy and social media for master students: the example of Linear B tablets Chiara Cenati: Behind the scenes of the MAPPOLA Database Tom Gheldof et al.: An innovative approach in the study of ancient written artefacts: the ENCODE Project Francesca Murano & Achille Felicetti, EpiDoc to CIDOC CRM alignment.
+Towards a semantic integration of epigraphic information Tatiana Tomassi et al.: EpiSearch.
-Francesca Dell’Oro, et al. (online): When epigraphy meets linguistics.
-The semantic annotation of modality in the Latin inscriptions of the Republican age.
-Tatiana Tomassi et al.: EpiSearch.
 Epigraphic Manuscripts and Digital Humanities Evelien de Graaf et al.: Lemmatizer for ancient Greek inscriptions
 Trismegistos: poster TBD